-Welcome to the first annual Sligo Walking Festival.
+Welcome to the annual Sligo Walking Festival 2018.
 We look forward to meeting walkers old and new out on the hills.
 We have included a wide variety of walks so there is sure to be a walk to suit your individual level of fitness.

 Sligo is also renowned for its live music and eclectic sounds lending itself to be the perfect location to kick back and be entertained after a day exploring a hikers dream terrain.